Nobody likes to talk about their weaknesses, especially if they try to convince someone to hire them for a job in a

 Excellent employees strive to improve on their weaknesses

 Nobody is perfect.
-But good job applicants are ready to admit their weaknesses.
-They understand how it relates to the job, and are ready to improve on their weaknesses.
+However, good job applicants are ready to admit their weaknesses, understand how they relate to their ability to handle the job, and try to improve on them.

 Pick a weakness that is not essential for the job, and a strength that matters.
 Remember that your interview presence should correspond with your words.